alexbergin/asciijs/README.md

 ### Target

 Determines what object you will place the outputted html into.
+If no target is set, the default target is set to the body.
 Note: make sure you are using a monospace typeface for best effect.

     myASCII.set.target( object );